moleculerjs/site/source/docs/runner.md

 As an other solution you can put it to the environment variables instead of putting options to file.

 {% note info Production-ready %}
-In production we recommend put options to the environment variables!
-Use `moleculer.config.js` only in development.
+In production we recommend to put options to the environment variables!
+Use the `moleculer.config.js` only in development.
 {% endnote %}

 ## Syntax